zagalom/NuGeneX/README.md

 ---

+**Developed by @zagalom**
+See LICENSE for MIT terms.
+For questions/issues/collaborations, please open an issue.

-## Citation & Support
+## Citation & Contact

-If you use NuGeneX, please cite the repository.
-For bug reports and feature requests, open an issue on GitHub.
+Developed by [@zagalom](https://github.com/zagalom)  If you use NuGeneX, please cite the repository.
+For questions, bug reports, or collaborations, please open [an issue](https://github.com/zagalom/HapHap/issues).

 ---

+## License

+Released under the MIT license.
+See [LICENSE](LICENSE) for details.